 After our sessions last week, Wendy asked us to consider what we had taken away with us under three categories: empathy, information and key insights.

 Empathy – I found Neil’s North Wind and Sun workshop an interesting metaphor for interpreting different design approaches.
 It really got me thinking about the way in which designers get the message across in their work, and the importance of considering your audience when designing.

-From Amanda’s presentation I took away a better understanding of dementia and the way in which it can affect the sight and experience of those with the disease.
+From Amanda’s presentation I took away a better understanding of dementia and the way in which it can affect the sight and general experience of those who have it.